Aaron Hape

-Aaron Hape is a Fellow of the Royal Society of Arts and in 2017 became the first person of Māori descent to be invested as an Associate Fellow of the Royal Commonwealth Society.
+Aaron William Hape is a New Zealand public policy and governance leader.
+He is a Fellow of the Royal Society of Arts and, in 2017, became the first person of Māori descent to be elected an Associate Fellow of the Royal Commonwealth Society.

 Background and education

-Hape was raised in Dannevirke and undertook his early education at Southwell School and Palmerston North Boys' High School.
-He gained a Bachelor of Arts from Victoria University of Wellington and is an alumnus of the United States Department of State's International Visitor Leadership Program.
+Hape was raised in Dannevirke and received his early education at Southwell School and Palmerston North Boys' High School.
+He later studied at Victoria University of Wellington, where he completed a Bachelor of Arts.

+He is an alumnus of the United States Department of State's International Visitor Leadership Program.

+Hape is of Māori descent and is affiliated with the iwi Ngāti Kahungunu ki Wairarapa Tāmaki nui-a-Rua.